webmakaka/javadev.org/website/01-docs/02-docker/01-weblogic.md

 I will run it on Ubuntu Linux.
-If you working on WIndows, you can use docker-mashine to run this example.
+If you working on WIndows, you can use docker-machine to run this example.

     $ cd /projects/